agarmu/website/src/pages/posts/01-polynomials.md

 ### More than just monomials

-Monomials are _fun_, but there's not that much one can do with them.
+Monomials are _fun_, but there's not much one can do with them.
 It's time to expand to other structures.

 One key fact that we can use is that all polynomials $p$ can be written as
 $p(x) = c_0 + c_1 x + c_2 x^2 + c_3 x^3 + ...$ -- that is, _all polynomials can